dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-samtools_count_distr_region_py.md

 * *samtoolscount_bam*
 * *combine_files*

 Entry points are executed on a new worker with their own system requirements.
-In this example, we *split* and *merge* our files on basic mem1_ssd1_x2 instances and perform our, more intensive, *processing* step on a mem1_ssd1_x4 instance.
+In this example, we *split* and *merge* our files on basic mem1_ssd1_x2 instances and perform our own, more intensive, *processing* step on a mem1_ssd1_x4 instance.
 Instance type can be set in the dxapp.json `runSpec.systemRequirements`:
 ```json
   "runSpec": {
     ...